 Consider a Gaussian mixture:

 where $(\pi_1, \pi_2, \pi_3, \pi_4) = (.25, .25, .25, .25)$ and

 and

 where void entries are 0s.
-In a generative model perspective \cite{Bishop2006}, the data generation process can be represented schematically as in Figure \ref{flow}: the cluster index is sampled according to $\mathbf{\pi}$, then $x$ is sampled from corresponding Gaussian distribution.
+From a generative model perspective \cite{Bishop2006}, the data generation process can be represented schematically as in Figure \ref{flow}: the cluster index is sampled according to $\mathbf{\pi}$, then $x$ is sampled from corresponding Gaussian distribution.

-50,000 samples are sampled from \eqref{den}, we use our methods to let the data ``speak'' for itself, i.e., to recover the hierarchy in Figure \ref{flow}.
-The partition tree and sub-level tree are shown in Figure \ref{simsub}.ab.
-It is clear that the four branches of the sub-level tree in Figure \ref{simsub}.b correspond to the four clusters in $p(x)$.
-Moreover, richer information is contained in the trees: the two sub-branches correspond to the fact that cluster 1, 2 and cluster 3, 4 are closer to each other, so they merge before the four clusters becoming one; in fact, only the sub-branches are visible if the highest 5 levels of partition tree are trimmed down as shown in Figure \ref{simsub}.d.
-Figure \ref{simsub}.c demonstrates the invariant of sub-level tree under rotation and translation.
+50,000 samples are drawn from \eqref{den}, we use our methods to let the data ``speak'' for itself, i.e., to recover the hierarchy in Figure \ref{flow}.
+The partition tree and level-set tree are shown in Figure \ref{simsub}.ab.
+It is clear that the four branches of the level-set tree in Figure \ref{simsub}.b correspond to the four clusters in $p(x)$.
+Moreover, richer information is available from the trees: the two sub-branches indicate the fact that cluster 1, 2 and cluster 3, 4 are closer to each other, because they merge before the four clusters becoming one.
+In fact, as we trim down the highest 5 levels of partition tree, only the sub-branches are visible, as shown in Figure \ref{simsub}.d.
+Figure \ref{simsub}.c demonstrates the invariant of level-set tree under rotation and translation.
 In a word, without knowing the distribution a priori, the hierarchy in the data is revealed by our methods.